Edge-coloring problems with forbidden patterns and planted colors: Introduction

 \subsection{The logical and computational relevance of Ramsey-type problems}

 Besides their combinatorial interest, problems of the form $\Col(\family F)$ have appeared in connection with results in the area of ontology-mediated query answering~\cite{OBDA}.
-Consider the logic GF consisting of first-order formulas where the quantified variables must be guarded by an atomic formula.
-In~\cite[Theorems 7 and 11]{OBDA}, it is established that answering union of conjunctive queries mediated by an ontology written in GF can be phrased as an instance of $\Col(\family F)$ for suitably chosen obstructions $\family F$ depending on the query to be answered.
-However, there, the obstructions are not necessarily monochromatic as is the case in the Ramsey setting, and obstructions are forbidden by \emph{homomorphisms}.
-Moreover, such problems are in a loose sense exactly those problems that can be described in the fragment of existential second order logic called \emph{GMSNP} (Guarded Monotone SNP).
+Consider the Guarded Fragment of first-order logic (GFO).
+In~\cite[Theorems 3.17 and 4.2]{OBDA}, it is established that answering a union of conjunctive queries mediated by an ontology written in GFO can be phrased as an instance of $\Col(\family F)$ for a suitably chosen family of obstructions $\family F$ depending on the query to be answered.
+However, those obstructions are not necessarily monochromatic as is the case in the Ramsey setting, and obstructions are forbidden by \emph{homomorphisms}.
+Moreover, such problems are exactly those problems that can be described in the fragment of existential second-order logic called \emph{Guarded Monotone SNP} (GMSNP).
 This logic was independently introduced by Madelaine~\cite{MadelaineMMSNP2} and Bienvenu, ten Cate, Lutz, and Wolter~\cite{OBDA}.
-It is an extension of Monotone Monadic SNP without inequality (MMSNP), introduced by Feder and Vardi~\cite{FederVardi}, and relates to MMSNP in the same way as Courcelle's MSO$_2$ logic relates to MSO.
-Namely, second order quantifiers of arity greater than $1$ are allowed in the syntax, so long as their range is guarded by the input predicates from the signature.
-Then, the classes of the form $\{\structure{G}\mid \structure{G}\models\Phi\}$, where $\Phi$ is a GMSNP sentence, coincide with the classes of yes-instances of the problem $\Col(\family F)$, where $\family F$ is a finite set of colored structures as above.
+GMSNP is an extension of Feder and Vardi's logic \emph{Monotone Monadic SNP without inequality} (MMSNP)~\cite{FederVardi}, and it relates to MMSNP in the same way as the logic MSO$_2$ of Courcelle and Engelfriet~\cite{Courcelle} relates to monadic second-order logic.
+Namely, second-order quantifiers of arity greater than $1$ are allowed in the syntax, as long as their range is guarded by the input predicates from the signature.
+Then, for every GMSNP sentence $\Phi$, the class of finite graphs satisfying $\Phi$ coincides with the class of yes-instances of the problem $\Col(\family F)$, where $\family F$ is a finite set of edge-colored graphs as above.